 The first step in putting together a story pitch is developing a brief.
 This provides a helpful basis on which to discuss the story’s potential with an editor.

-Please take a look at the guides we have produced to help potential contributors on the journey from novice reporter to seasoned feature writer.
+Please take a look at the other guides we have produced to help our contributors.

 If the brief looks like the basis of a promising story we’ll give you feedback and guidance and invite you to produce a draft.